 From Predictive to Generative AI: Transforming the Modern Supply Chain

-According to a recent survey, nearly 76% of CEOs have invested in AI to enhance their supply chain management.
+According to publicly available data, nearly 76% of CEOs have invested in AI to enhance their supply chain management.
 With the same study reporting that 70% of CEOs are seeing RoI from their artificial intelligence (AI) initiatives, it is time for any company that does not use AI across its supply chain to act, or be left behind.

 However, AI is an umbrella term that includes many techniques.
 Predictive AI such as machine learning and statistical models leverage past and real-time data to analyze patterns and forecast likely outcomes to aid decision-making.
 Most large companies have predictive AI embedded across their supply chain to enable 24/7 agility and enhance long-term strategic thinking.